 Plus you’re able to ask all your nosy questions about the farming technique that was used.
 Many farmer’s could be considered “organic” but simply don’t want to bother with or can’t afford the government label.

-Google is your best friend when you're trying to find these services.
+The internet is your best friend when you’re trying to find these services.
 Pick Your Own Farms can be a lot of fun if you have little ones and want to teach them about where their food comes from.

 4. Make A Shopping List

-5. Plant A Garden
+5. Plant A Garden for Juicing For Health

 Planting and harvesting your own garden is definitely a lot more work than buying it, but it’s much cheaper.
 A garden is a great way to teach your kiddos where their food comes from, and harvesting can be a fun activity to do together.
 I love those pictures of the kids eating fruits and veggies straight off the plant and are covered in dirt.